Chemotherapy

 No two people will have the same reaction to a drug or any set of circumstances, and scalp cooling is no different.
 We know a lot about why scalp cooling works, but what we do not always know is why scalp cooling doesn’t work for some people.
 It is important to have realistic expectations and you may find the Paxman Scalp Cooling Facebook Group a good place to start.

 This is another myth that does the rounds.
 There is absolutely no requirement to cut your hair before you start scalp cooling.
 The only time that cutting the hair before scalp cooling maybe helpful is if you have very long thick hair – but only to alleviate some of the weight at the scalp.
 Your hair will be much easier to look after if it is in good condition, so a good trim to get rid of split ends and dry, damaged hair is a good idea to make the hair more manageable.
-Hair care during cold capping is important – the more manageable the better, particularly as it is easy for long or over processed hair to become tangled.
+Hair care during cold capping is important – the more manageable the better, particularly as it is easy for long or over-processed hair to become tangled.
 There are many helpful resources available here, on our website.

 There are some key differences in how to prepare your hair for scalp cooling depending on your hair type.
-Understanding your hair type will help you prepare your hair in the best way for you so have a look at this page on our website.
+Understanding your hair type will help you prepare your hair in the best way for you so have a look at the ‘how-to’ videos on this page on our website.
 Hair is dampened to reduce volume and to improve contact with the cap for optimum heat extraction from the scalp.

 If you have type 1 or type 2 hair use a spray bottle to dampen your hair.
 There is no specific quantity of water used, just enough to be able to slick the hair back.
 A small amount of conditioner should then be smoothed over the hair surface.
 For long hair – it is only the hair under the cap that needs dampening, there is no need to dampen the lengths.